 None of the above.

-Number 3: Tala should tell the dean and her faculty about the situation and get in touch with one of the Human Rights Office discrimination and harassment prevention officers.
-The officer can intervene to help make Eric aware of the seriousness of his actions and the consequences they could have.
+Number 3: Tala should tell the dean and her faculty about the situation and get in touch with one of the Human Rights Office.
+They can intervene to help make Eric aware of the seriousness of his actions and the consequences they could have.

 Sonia is wondering what she can do to help her friend Sarah.
 While Sarah was at a retreat organized by the student association, she had a bit too much to drink and ended up letting another student, Sebastian, kiss her.
 Ever since then, Sebastian has been after her.
 He texts her every day and won’t stop calling her.
 He wants Sarah to date him, but she refuses and eventually starts feeling afraid of Sebastian.
 Should Sonia help her friend by contacting one of the Human Rights Office harassment and discrimination prevention officers?